PinkBoi1012/Interview/README.md

 Interview

-Using nodejs expressjs mongoosejs atlas and pugjs to build a basic manager e-commerce api
+Using nodejs expressjs mongoosejs and mongodb atlas  to build a basic manager e-commerce api